Which fonts are best? Serif vs sans serif battle has been going on since the beginning of time… but today we put it to rest.

 Techniques in Web

-We are seeing loads and loads of trends these days, but in the earlier days, let’s say in the 1990s and most part of 2000’s the same conventional print media technique ruled the typographic part of web.
+We are seeing loads and loads of trends these days, but in the earlier days, let’s say in the 1990s and most part of 2000’s the same conventional print media technique ruled the typographic part of the web.

-CNN, BBC and most other content-based portals and blogs used the technique of serif on top, sans serif on bottom.
+CNN, BBC and most other content-based portals and blogs used the technique of serif on top, sans serif on the bottom.

 Still, many famous blogs and news websites are using the conventional technique.
 One example I can thing on top of my mind is Smashing Magazine, they are still using this tried and tested method.
 But, there are other techniques as well.
 Let’s check them out.

 This is the homepage of a cabaret show in Macau.
 They use only serif fonts on their website.

 All Sans Serif

 You are looking at it.
 We at Designzzz don’t use any serif font at all.
 We are only using Open Sans font made by Google.

 Sans serif for headings and serif for content.

 These days, even newspapers and playing a lot with fonts.
 They are trying to look modern to appeal to the new generation that doesn’t really care about newspapers much.